LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/overview.md

 When monitoring bots, there are three types of statuses:

 * **Bot Agent Connector**: This indicates the status of the deployed connector that’s connected to the bot and handles conversations using the bot.
-* **Conversation Cloud**: This indicates the status of the connection between the bot agent connector and the Conversation Cloud messaging/chat server.
+* **Conversation Cloud Connector**: This indicates the status of the connection between the bot agent connector and the Conversation Cloud messaging/chat server.
 This server sends the messages to the consumer via a channel.
-* **Bot Server**: This indicates the status of the connection between the bot agent connector and the bot server.
+* **Bot Server Connection**: This indicates the status of the connection between the bot agent connector and the bot server.
 This server handles bot conversations.

 To view a connector's statuses, scroll to the right in the dashboard.

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/bots_status_statuses.png">

-#### Bot agent connector statuses
+#### Bot Agent Connector statuses

 | Status | Description |
 | --- | --- |